dsebastien/example-react-typescript-canvas/README.md

 # Example Canvas React TypeScript

 Small example React application showing how to use a Canvas with React and TypeScript.
+Check out the following files:

+* apps/secondbrain/src/app/components/
+* apps/secondbrain/src/app/hooks/
+* apps/secondbrain/src/app/app.tsx

+The code is based on a few articles (referenced in the sources).

 This project was generated using [Nx](https://nx.dev).